MLHale/GenCyber-web-content/day3/day3-se-headeranalysis.md

 ## Additional Tasks

-Pick an spam email in your inbox.
+Pick a spam email in your inbox.
 Inspect discrepancies in its headers and investigate the source of the email.
 Spot traps that can misguide a email user.
 Share this knowledge with your friends and family.

 [Phishing](https://www.consumer.ftc.gov/articles/0003-phishing) emails often appear to be from someone you know.
 They  ask for urgent and critical actions like sending money, sharing bank information and passwords.
 Double-check the real source of the email.
 Follow-up with a call to confirm the emergency.